Michel et Augustin: History

 Michel et Augustin opened a subsidiary in the USA in January 2015.
-The headquarters are based in Brooklyn, and they start selling their cookie squares nationwide, especially at Whole Foods, Delta Airlines and companies cafeterias such Facebook or Google offices.
+The headquarters are based in Brooklyn, New York, but their cookie squares are sold nationwide, especially by Whole Foods, Delta Air Lines and company cafeterias, such as the Facebook and Google offices.

+In September 2019, Sébastien Guillon became the new CEO of Michel et Augustin.

+In December 2023, Ferrero announced it had entered into exclusive negotiations to acquire full ownership of Michel et Augustin.